Camping World Stadium: Professional football

-The stadium hosted the National Football League's all-star game, the Pro Bowl, from 2017 through 2020.
-Seven NFL preseason games have been held at the stadium..
+The stadium hosted the NFL's all-star game, the Pro Bowl, from 2017 through 2020.
+In 2024, the event returned for a fifth time under the new title Pro Bowl Games.
+It was the first time since the NFL transitioned the event to a new format of skills competitions and non-contact flag football.
+Seven NFL preseason games have been held at the stadium.

 College football

 The stadium has hosted various college football games, including many bowl games: